kamrankausar/Apache-Spark-pyspark/README.md

 # Apache-Spark-pyspark
-Apache Spark Foundation to Advance on real world Use cases
+This repo is  for Apache Spark with Python course Apache Spark Foundation to Advance on Real World Use Cases